ggndpsingh-old/Landmark-Remark-Swift3.0/readme.md

 #by Gagandeep Singh

 #Installation
+    - Language: Swift 3.0
-    - Open the LandmarkRemark.xcworkspace in Xcode 7.3.1 or later.
+    - Open the LandmarkRemark.xcworkspace in Xcode 8.0 Beta or later.
     - Run the app in Simulator or a device.
     - Parse has been used as backend for this project.